 The primary usage for markdown is publishing to the web - meaning blogs.
-The major blogging software (Wordpress, Movable Type, Joomla, for example) utilize plugins to convert markdown type to HTML for publishing purposes.
+The major blogging software (Wordpress, Ghost, Movable Type, Joomla, for example) utilize plugins to convert markdown type to HTML for publishing purposes.
 Other blogging systems have been developed to handle markdown files exclusively.
-Tumblr actually allows you to type markdown into their text editor and have it converted without the need for plugins or other software.
+Both Ghost and Tumblr actually allow you to type markdown into their text editor and have it converted without the need for plugins or other software.
 Wordpress is quickly moving towards using it as a default for its editor too.

 There are lots of options out there.
 I will highlight a few choices from all of them to help you get into the flow of writing in markdown.